nallouane/hangman/README.md

 This project is an implementation of the Hangman game, where the computer thinks of a word, and the user tries to guess it.

-The Hangman game implementation involves using a while loop to first get a valid input letter.
-This input is then checked against a word to see if the letter is contained in the word.

 <!-- Installation instructions -->
 ## Installation